 Need for Medical Assistance

 Persons who may have been exposed to smallpox (variola) virus should seek immediate medical attention for evaluation of the need for postexposure treatment.

-Vaccine: Several effective vaccines are available; all are live-virus vaccines containing vaccinia virus.
-The vaccine does not contain variola (smallpox) virus.
+Several effective vaccines are available; all are live virus vaccines containing vaccinia virus (not the smallpox virus).

 Smallpox vaccine and immune globulin are stockpiled and controlled by national governments.
 In the U.S., smallpox vaccine is not commercially available to health care providers, but the U.S. government has sufficient quantities of the vaccine to inoculate every person in the country in an emergency.
 If needed, the vaccine would be distributed by U.S. CDC.
 Vaccination within 7 days of exposure may reduce symptoms or prevent illness if given even earlier; if a rash has already developed, the vaccine will not provide protection.

-Vaccination consists of a single dose given with a 2-pronged needle that is used to repeatedly puncture the skin on the arm.
-The person vaccinated must return to the health care provider 6 to 8 days after vaccination to determine whether vaccination was successful.
+Vaccination consists of a single dose; the person vaccinated must return to the health care provider 6 to 8 days after vaccination to determine whether vaccination was successful.